 - The school ensures that each student has a college-level physics textbook (in print or electronic format) for individual use inside and outside the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level physics laboratory investigations as outlined in the teacher’s course syllabus.

 The list below shows examples of textbooks that meet the curricular requirements of AP Physics 1.
-The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Cutnell, John D., Kenneth W. Johnson, David Young, Shane Stadler.
 Physics (Physics 1).
 10th edition.
 Wiley.